 3 steps to help reach your pension plan’s targeted funded status

-When a defined benefit (DB) plan is underfunded, sponsors may find themselves needing to increase their plan contributions—often unexpectedly and by a lot—to avoid costly penalties or restrictions.
-As a business owner or a CFO, these type of funding “surprises” are not pleasant ones.
+When your defined benefit (DB) plan is underfunded, you may need to increase your plan contributions—often unexpectedly and by a lot—to avoid costly penalties or restrictions.
+With the current historic low interest rates, some plan sponsors are finding themselves in that position.

-2. Plan for interest rate changes
+2. Plan for interest rate changes.

-For many plans, a 1% change in interest rates—up or down—can change plan liabilities by 10 to 15%.
+For many plans, a 1% change in interest rates—up or down—can change plan liabilities (benefits promised to participants) by 10 to 15%.

-Additional considerations for hard-frozen plans
+Special challenges for hard-frozen plans

-An asset liability modeling study compares the impact of various asset allocation strategies and your plan’s:
+Your actuary can help you with an asset liability modeling study, which compares the impact of various asset allocation strategies, taking into account three elements of your plan:

 - Risk exposure